 Sequences, where the first Operating/Subband Sequence field contains an Operating Triplet for an

-80 MHz Channel Spacing with an 80+ Behavior Limit and the second Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing without a n 80+ Behavior Limit.
+80 MHz Channel Spacing with a LhsOfConcatenation Behavior Limit and the second Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing without a LhsOfConcatenation Behavior Limit.

-Operating/Subband Sequence fields for 80, 160 or 80+ MHz operating classes contain zero Subband Triplet fields.
+Operating/Subband Sequence fields that contain an Operating Class field for which the “Channel Spacing (MHz)” column in Annex E equals 80 or 160 in contain zero Subband Triplet fields.

 9.18.5 Operation with operating classes and the VHT Transmit Power Envelope element